Recently in Recycling The News Category

 Pass The Bong and the Aspartame

-You have to admit, PepsiCo had a tough month...week.
-First, San Francisco Mayor Gavin Newsom banned Pepsi from vending machines, a move that elicited potshots from conservative DC paper The Washington Times, as in: "Pass The Pot Brownies, But Drop That Soda".
+You have to admit, PepsiCo has had a tough month.
+First, San Francisco Mayor Gavin Newsom banned Pepsi from vending machines, a move that elicited potshots from conservative DC paper The Washington Times, with the headline: "Pass The Pot Brownies, But Drop That Soda".
 Expounding on that clever cliche, WT wrote: "In the City by the Bay, it may soon be easier to get a pot-laced brownie than a can of Pepsi".

 Oh yeah, nailed it!
-Hippies in the "City By The Bay" ("Frisco" to some) -- don dirty tie-dyed t-shirts daily in order to stand on corners and flash "peace" fingers, a lot of badly parented long-haired youth driving orange Volkswagon buses, wearing flowers in their hair, swaying to the music, with THC soothing their psychedelics' addled nerves.
-The Washington Times really knows "The City By The Bay".1
+Hippies in the "City By The Bay" ("Frisco" to some) -- don dirty tie-dyed t-shirts to stand on corners flashing "peace" fingers, swaying to the music, flowers in their hair and THC soothing their psychedelics' addled nerves, else the badly parented long-haired youth are driving around in orange Volkswagon buses, pot smoke billowing out the windows - yup, The Washington Times really knows "The City By The Bay".1

-The battle used to be between Pepsi and Coke, not soda and the world.
+The battle used to be between Pepsi and Coke.
 Coke would lose its big university or city contract to Pepsi, then Pepsi to Coke, back and forth.
-But not this time, soda was ousted.
-No sooner than being ejected from San Francisco city vending machines, PepsiCo was yelled off ScienceBlogs.
+But this time, all soda was ousted, and no sooner was soda ejected from San Francisco city vending machines, then PepsiCo was yelled off ScienceBlogs.

 SciBling Hospitality?

 I wasn't there.
 But it's mid-July, pretty slow in science news, so I thought I'd Twitter all the anger and consternation, not to mention the mass exodus of SciBlingers.
-This I think, will entertain all the fluffy dogs, porn stars (and some cool peeps) who follow AcronymRequired.
+This I think, will entertain all the marketing gurus, dogs, porn stars, and some cool peeps who follow AcronymRequired.
 Unfortunately, before anyone could figure out whether to call it PepsiCoGate, Pepsigate, or Pepsicopalyse, Pepsi's Food Frontiers bloggers had skedaddled as if confronted by a battalion of helmeted storm troopers spraying plastic bullets and tear gas at their sit-in.

 Safely back at PepsiCo.com, the Food Frontiers bloggers publicly reminisced about the "very candid feedback" and their "intent to embrace that conversation".